TempleEight/temple-docs/TempleEight/docs/guide/business-logic.md

 	return nil
 }
 ```
-If we perform some example requests, we see that our kooh updates the object that is stored, irrespective of what was passed in the request:
+If we perform some example requests, we see that our hook updates the object that is stored, irrespective of what was passed in the request:

 ```bash
 # Create a new object